Azure/AzureStack-QuickStart-Templates/101-vm-linux-docker-registry/README.md

 # Docker Registry v2 on Azure Stack

-This template deploys an Ubuntu Server 16.04-LTS virtual machine along with a [custom script extension](script.sh) that installs and configures a [docker registry](https://docs.docker.com/registry/) container.
+This template deploys an Ubuntu Server 16.04-LTS virtual machine along with a [custom script extension](script.sh) that installs and configures a [container registry](https://docs.docker.com/registry/) as a docker swarm service.

 The deployed registry will be configured to persist container images in an Azure Stack storage account, encrypt traffic using TLS, and restrict access using basic HTTP authentication.